 Wall Street’s five biggest banks reported the worst start to a year since 2008.
 They’re still asking investors to be patient.

 JPMorgan Chase & Co.
-(JPM), Bank of America Corp.
-(BAC), Citigroup Inc. (C), Goldman Sachs Group Inc. (GS) and Morgan Stanley (MS) had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.
+(JPM:US), Bank of America Corp.
+(BAC:US), Citigroup Inc. (C:US), Goldman Sachs Group Inc. (GS:US) and Morgan Stanley (MS:US) had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.
 The firms blamed the decline on low interest rates and a drop in trading and deal-making driven by concerns about European government finances and slowing growth in the U.S. and China.

 Most of the banks have failed since 2009 to earn a return that exceeds their cost of capital, said Roy Smith, a finance professor at New York University’s Stern School of Business and a former Goldman Sachs partner.
 The impact of new capital requirements and legislation such as the 2010 Dodd-Frank Act is having a more profound effect on profitability than managements seem willing to acknowledge, he said.